zmahfuz0613/bank-account-class-exercise/README.md

-# Make an ATM Class
+# Make a BankAccount Class

-For this exercise you will be creating an ATM class.
+For this exercise you will be creating a BankAccount class.

 It will have the following properties...
 * `type` (e.g., "checking"), which should be determined by some input